Public execution: Kuwait

+Saudi Arabia

+Public executions were a frequent practice in Saudi Arabia until 2022.
+Since then, executions in Saudi Arabia have taken place in private.
+Deera Square was a noteworthy site of public executions in the capital Riyadh, but since 2019 it has no longer been used as an execution site.

+North Korea

-Modern Europe
+Europe

-During the seventeenth century, premortem torture was used increasingly less, and instead bodies were desecrated after death and for display purposes.
+During the seventeenth century, the use of premortem torture decreased; instead bodies were desecrated after death and for display purposes.
 By the beginning of the eighteenth century, the number of capital punishments in Western Europe had fallen by about 85% from the previous century as the legal system shifted toward one that considered human rights as well as a more rational approach to criminal justice that centered around identifying the best methods for deterrence.
 However, there were several resurgences throughout the eighteenth and nineteenth centuries, especially during times of social unrest.
 Executions were condemned by eighteenth-century Enlightenment thinkers like Jeremy Bentham and Cesare Beccaria.
-Enlightenment thinkers were not universally opposed to public executions, however—many anatomists found executions useful because they supplied healthy body parts to study and experiment on.
+Enlightenment thinkers were not universally opposed to public executions—many anatomists found executions useful because they supplied healthy body parts to study and experiment on.
 People also found postmortem torture (which was typically part of a public execution) disrespectful to the dead and believed that it could prevent the victim from getting into heaven.

 The first modern abolition of capital punishment was in Tuscany in 1786.

-In Europe, the 19th and early 20th centuries saw a shift away from the spectacle of public capital punishment and toward private executions and the deprivation of liberty (e.g. incarceration, probation, community service, etc).
+In Europe, the 19th and early 20th centuries saw a shift away from the spectacle of public capital punishment and toward private executions and the deprivation of liberty (e.g. incarceration, probation, community service, etc.).
 This coincided with a general tendency to shield all death from public view.

-In Great Britain, 1801 saw the last public execution at Tyburn Hill, after which all executions in York took place within the walls of York Castle (but still publicly) so that "the entrance to the town should not be annoyed by dragging criminals through the streets."
-In London, those sentenced to death at the Old Bailey would remain at Newgate Prison and wait for their sentences to be carried out in the street.
-As at Tyburn, the crowds who would come to watch continued to be large and unruly.
-The last public execution in Great Britain occurred in 1868, after which capital punishment was carried out in the privacy of prisons.
+France

 In France, authorities continued public executions up until 1939.
 Executions were made private after a secret film of serial killer Eugen Weidmann's death by guillotine emerged and scandalized the process.
 Disturbing reports emerged of spectators soaking up Weidmann's blood in rags for souvenirs, and in response President Albert Lebrun banned public executions in France for "promoting baser instincts of human nature."

+Germany

 Nazi Germany utilized public execution by hanging, shooting, and decapitation.

-Judicial executions also occurred in Soviet Russia.

-Colonial world

-Public executions as a cultural practice, having been common in Western Europe, were brought to colonies in the Americas, Africa, and Asia.

-Venezuela abolished the death penalty entirely in 1863.
+United Kingdom

+In Great Britain, 1801 saw the last public execution at Tyburn Hill, after which all executions in York took place within the walls of York Castle (but still publicly) so that "the entrance to the town should not be annoyed by dragging criminals through the streets."
+In London, those sentenced to death at the Old Bailey would remain at Newgate Prison and wait for their sentences to be carried out in the street.
+As at Tyburn, the crowds who would come to watch continued to be large and unruly.
+The last public execution (hanging) in Great Britain was that of Robert Smith in Dumfries in Scotland on 12 May 1868.
+The last public execution in Ireland was that of John Logue at Downpatrick in 1866.